Patrick Delany (theologian): Marriage and Delville

-"After about six years of misery, her husband died suddenly in London, in 1724, and she found herself a rich young widow at twenty-four years of age.
-Moving in the dissolute society of the time, nought but her purity and good sense carried her safely through her married life, and her nineteen years of widowhood, during which she received numberless brilliant offers.
-Her marriage with Dr. Delany proved singularly happy.
-She writes: "I could not have been so happy with any man in the world as the person I am now united to; his real benevolence of heart, the great delight he takes in making everyone happy about him, is a disposition so uncommon, that I would not change that one circumstance of happiness for all the riches and greatness in the world."
-Mrs. Delany delighted in Delville, a spot that will long be associated with her memory and that of her husband.
-In May 1744 he was made Dean of Down."
+In 1743, Delany married Mary Pendarves, widow of Alexander Pendarves and niece of Lord Lansdowne.
+She had first visited Delany during his first wife's lifetime and had admired his character and writings.
+Webb wrote that the marriage was happy, and quoted Mary Delany as saying: "I could not have been so happy with any man in the world as the person I am now united to; his real benevolence of heart, the great delight he takes in making everyone happy about him, is a disposition so uncommon, that I would not change that one circumstance of happiness for all the riches and greatness in the world."